 You can read a full pre-print version of our chapter free here.

-If you’d like to buy the book, here’s a link for the Amazon page.
+If you’d like to buy the book, here’s a paid amazon affiliate link for the Amazon page.

 You can also find the book on the Cambridge University Press page here.